ameydinkar/pdsnd_github/README.md

 05/06/2019

 ### Project Title
-Python Bikeshare Project
+Python U.S. Bikeshare Project By Amey

 ### Description
 Used Python to understand U.S. bikeshare data.
 Calculate statistics and build an interactive environment where a user chooses the data and filter for dataset to analyze.

 ### Files used
-.py file and text file including links referred
+.py python file and text file including links referred

 ### Credits
 Referred Site Links-